With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Community Reach Center Brighton Office is a mental health treatment center in Brighton, CO, located at 1850 East Egbert Street, 80601 zip code area.
-Community Reach Center Brighton Office provides outpatient treatment and telemedicine/telehealth.
-Community Reach Center Brighton Office offers activity therapy, psychotropic medication and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Community Reach Center Brighton Office provides telemedicine/telehealth and outpatient treatment.
+Community Reach Center Brighton Office offers dialectical behavior therapy, cognitive behavioral therapy and trauma therapy to young adults, seniors 65 or older and adults.
 Community Reach Center Brighton Office also supports people with trauma.
-Additional services at Community Reach Center Brighton Office consist of psychosocial rehabilitation services, housing services and mentoring/peer support/consumer-run services.
+Additional services at Community Reach Center Brighton Office consist of mentoring/peer support/consumer-run services, housing services and court-ordered outpatient treatment.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.